 Muddy Moons

-May 9: Flower Moon: As the Spring’s final new moon, this moon is about renewal and transition, and cycle of life and death.
+May 1: Flower Moon: As the Spring’s final new moon, this moon is about renewal and transition, and the cycle of life and death.
 Students will make a pair of bud vases embracing these themes.

-November 7 Beaver moon: To acknowledge people, things, and seasons loved and lost, we will make small altars in this class.
+November 20: Beaver Moon: To acknowledge people, things, and seasons loved and lost, we will make small altars in this class.
 This class will be a time to tend to and take of yourself as you prepare for the transition of the seasons.

 Register